Jose Siri Preview, Player Props: Rays vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.59 team ERA ranks 22nd across all league pitching staffs.
+- The Angels have the 22nd-ranked team ERA across all MLB pitching staffs (4.61).

-- Angels pitchers combine to rank 22nd in baseball in home runs allowed (153 total, 1.3 per game).
+- Angels pitchers combine to surrender 153 total home runs at a clip of 1.2 per game (to rank 22nd in the league).

-- In his last time out on Saturday, the left-hander threw 4 2/3 innings against the Houston Astros, giving up seven earned runs while surrendering six hits.
+- The right-hander's last time out came on Sunday against the Houston Astros, when he threw five scoreless innings while allowing four hits.

-- In 21 games this season, the 33-year-old has a 5.28 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .278 to his opponents.
+- The 23-year-old has amassed an ERA of 3.27, with 10 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .208 against him.

 © 2023 Data Skrive.
 All rights reserved.